mediacloud/backend/doc/topic_mining.markdown

 Problem: We want to do analysis of larger media sources that publish the stories, but in most web pages there is no structured data about the publisher.

-For urls that match a story already in our database, we already have a media source for the story (because our platform assigns every rss feed we crawl to a media source).
+For URLs that match a story already in our database, we already have a media source for the story (because our platform assigns every RSS feed we crawl to a media source).
 But for spidered stories that do not match an existing story, we need to assign the story to either an existing media source or a new one we create on the spot.

-We assign stories to media sources based on the url host (for 'http://www.nytimes.com/2016/03/11/us/politics/republican-debate.html' the domain is 'www.nytimes.com').
-The same lossy url normalization algorithm is used on the medium url as is used on the urls for story matching described above.
-If a media source with the normalized url does not already exist, we create a new one.
+We assign stories to media sources based on the URL host (for 'http://www.nytimes.com/2016/03/11/us/politics/republican-debate.html' the domain is 'www.nytimes.com').
+The same lossy URL normalization algorithm is used on the medium URL as is used on the URLs for story matching described above.
+If a media source with the normalized URL does not already exist, we create a new one.

-In many cases, media sources use urls too different for the normalization algorithm to detect.
-To treat those cases, we periodically run a manual media source deduplication script that presents to a human lists of topic media sources with the same media url domain.
+In many cases, media sources use URLs too different for the normalization algorithm to detect.
+To treat those cases, we periodically run a manual media source deduplication script that presents to a human lists of topic media sources with the same media URL domain.
 The human makes a judgment about whether media sources with the same url domain are duplicates or not.
 These media duplicate lists are then used for all future topic spider runs (including reruns on existing topics, in which case stories from duplicate media sources are merged).